arvi-ey/arvi-ey/README.md

 Welcome to my GitHub profile!
 I'm glad you're here.
 Here's a little bit about me:

 ### About Me
-- 🔭 I’m currently working on **[Clatter](https://github.com/arvi-ey/Clatter)**, a project focused on social media application for eal time chat communication.
+- 🔭 I’m currently working on **[Bazaar](https://github.com/arvi-ey/Bazaar)**, a project focused on E-commerce mobile app for ios and android and web admin pannel.
 - 👯 I’m looking to collaborate on exciting open-source projects and innovative tech solutions.
 - 🤔 I’m looking for help with [specific area you need help with].
 - 💬 Ask me about React js , React Native, Javascipt , Node js and express js.
 I love discussing new ideas and technologies.